 App signing

-Each app package is digitally signed with a secure Authenticode signature before it is available in the Windows Store.
-The digital signature identifies who signed the package, that the signer is recognized by the client as a trusted source, and that the content of the package has not been modified or changed after it was signed.
+Each app package is digitally signed with a secure Authenticode signature before it’s available in the Windows Store.
+The digital signature identifies who signed the package, ensures that the signer is recognized by the client as a trusted source, and that the content of the package hasn’t been modified or changed after it was signed.

 App state data